 The glimmer chasers

-Trevor Beattie, founder of advertising agency, Beattie McGuinness Bungay is responsible for numerous successful, high profile advertising campaigns including FCUK, Wonderbra, PlayStation and The Labour Party to name but a few.
+Trevor Beattie founder of the advertising agency Beattie Mcguiness Gungay, is responsible for numerous successful, high profile advertising including FCUK, Wonderbra, PlayStation and The Labour Party to name a few.

 He was the producer of BAFTA winning movie Moon in 2009, and he is also the originator of most of the bonkers yet brilliant ideas that you wish you had come up with yourself.